Carsten Linnemann

-Carsten Christoffer Linnemann (born 10 August 1977) is a German economist and politician of the Christian Democratic Union (CDU) who has been a member of the Bundestag since the 2009 election, representing the constituency of Paderborn in North Rhine-Westphalia.
+Carsten Christoffer Linnemann (born 10 August 1977) is a German economist and politician of the Christian Democratic Union (CDU) who has been serving as Federal Minister of Health in the government of Chancellor Friedrich Merz since 2026.
+He has been a member of the Bundestag since the 2009 election, representing the constituency of Paderborn in North Rhine-Westphalia.

 From 2022, Linnemann was one of five deputy chairs of the CDU, under the leadership of chairman Friedrich Merz.
-In 2024 he became CDU general secretary after having assumed the position in an acting capacity the year prior; in 2025 he held on to the secretariat rather than becoming a member of the new goverrnment.
-From 2013 until 2021, Linnemann had been the chairman of the Mittelstands- und Wirtschaftsunion (MIT), the pro-business wing in the CDU/CSU.
+In 2024 he became CDU general secretary after having assumed the position in an acting capacity the year before; initially, he held on to that role rather than becoming a member of the Merz's cabinet.
+He left the position in July 2026 to become health minister.
+From 2013 until 2021, Linnemann was the chairman of the Mittelstands- und Wirtschaftsunion (MIT), the pro-business wing in the CDU/CSU.

 Professional career

 Between 2006 and 2007, Linnemann was an assistant to Norbert Walter, chief economist of Deutsche Bank.
 He subsequently worked as economist with IKB Deutsche Industriebank from 2007 to 2009, where he focused on small and medium enterprises.